matiasconsiglio/project-3/README.md

     - For this scenario the input was: percentage 1 = 40% and percentage 2 = 60% So: 40,60
     - Output message for valid data.
     - Let the user know that the data is being updated in the Ponderation worksheet.
-    - Let the user know that the data was succsesfully updated to worksheets.
+    - Let the user know that the data was succsesfully updated to worksheet.
     - Program updates ponderation worksheet with "%" for 2 questions: "40" and "60".
 The ponderation worksheet will not be updated anymore.

 ![Second Output: Valid data and data saved to worksheets](/assets/readme-images/second_output.png)